awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amazonmq-broker-user.md

 ## Properties<a name="aws-properties-amazonmq-broker-user-properties"></a>

 `ConsoleAccess`  <a name="cfn-amazonmq-broker-user-consoleaccess"></a>
-Enables access to the ActiveMQ Web Console for the ActiveMQ user\.
+Enables access to the ActiveMQ web console for the ActiveMQ user\.
 Does not apply to RabbitMQ brokers\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)